-The Academic Quality and Standards Committee appoints at least one External Examiner to all higher education courses leading to a university award.
+The Academic Quality and Standards Committee appoints at least 1 external examiner to all higher education courses leading to a university award.

 These pages provide information and guidance for examiners during their tenure at UAL.

 The role of the external examiner is to ensure that the academic standards appropriate to the award in question are maintained, that justice is done to the students, and that in the processes of assessment, students are treated fairly and equitably according to the University's policies and regulations.

 The external examiner is not involved in the learning, teaching or internal examining process as a participant, but takes an external perspective on those processes, independently advising the course team and, ultimately, the University.

 This document outlines the formal regulations governing the appointment, rights and responsibilities of the external examiner.

 - Course regulations - outlines University of the Arts London's course regulations